 Take your project labor list and start knocking on the doors of local contractors.
 You will be amazed at what they will contribute if you ask.
 Discounted materials are as good as cash.
 Call your local Landscape Trades Association; local chapters are always looking for projects to help their community.

 It is better to ask for advice on whom else to go to for support rather than simply asking them for their money.
 Building a network of support helps with all of your funding channels.

 All three levels (Municipal, Provincial and Federal) have something to gain by being involved in your project, and something to lose if they are not.
 Make sure they understand this.
 Ask them to match each others’ support.
 Start with your local councilor and then move up the chain from there.

 This is the fun bit.
 Just make sure there is ample water, snacks, washrooms, Band-Aids, and meaningful work available for everyone.
 If you have someone with a military background available for build days, which helps as well.
-Contact OutClass™ for a full Community Build Guidebook to help with planning.
+Contact OutClass™ outdoor classrooms, patent pending, for a full Community Build Guidebook to help with planning.